akbarmridho/Tubes1_.jar/README.md

     ```

 ### Starting the Program
-Every code displayed in this instruction assuming that the user runs the program with the *starter-pack* folder as the current directory in the terminal.
+Every code displayed in these instructions is based on assumption that the user runs the program with the *starter-pack* folder as the current directory in the terminal.
-1. Configurate the used bot count in the game you want to start.
+1. Configure the used bot count in the game you want to start.
 To change the settings, change the bot count variable inside `appsettings.json` inside the *runner-publish* and *engine-publish* folders.
 2. Inside the starter-pack folder, open a new terminal and run `GameRunner.dll`
     ```sh
     $ cd runner-publish